lgarron/clipboard-polyfill/experiment/Conclusions.md

 Reported at https://github.com/lgarron/clipboard-polyfill/issues/75

 As a workaround for Safari, it is possible to select an element nested unside an unselectable element that explicitly uses `-webkit-user-select: text` to enable selection.
-It seems that this [is the specced behaviour](https://drafts.csswg.org/css-ui-4/#valdef-user-select-none), although e.g. [Firefox <21](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) had a different behaviour.
+It seems that we should be able to rely on this, since it [is the specified behaviour](https://drafts.csswg.org/css-ui-4/#valdef-user-select-none).
+However, note that other browsers (e.g. [Firefox <21](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select)) have implemented behaviour that doesn't match the spec.

 ## Writes `CF_HTML` on Windows